Lewis Carroll

 Death1898-01-14

 BiographyCharles Lutwidge Dodgson (27 January 1832 – 14 January 1898), better known by his pen name Lewis Carroll, was an English author, poet, mathematician, photographer and reluctant Anglican deacon.
-His most notable works are Alice's Adventures in Wonderland (1865) and its sequel Through the Looking-Glass (1871).
+His most notable works are Alice's Adventures in Wonderland (1865) and its sequel Through the Looking-Glass (1871), some of the most important examples of Victorian literature.
 He was noted for his facility with word play, logic, and fantasy.
 His poems Jabberwocky (1871) and The Hunting of the Snark (1876) are classified in the genre of literary nonsense.
 Some of Alice's nonsensical wonderland logic reflects his published work on mathematical logic.

-An avid puzzler, Carroll created the word ladder puzzle (which he then called "Doublets"), which he published in his weekly column for Vanity Fair magazine between 1879 and 1881.
+An avid puzzler, Carroll created the word ladder puzzle, which he called "Doublets", which was published in Vanity Fair magazine between 1879 and 1881.
 In 1982 a memorial stone to Carroll was unveiled at Poets' Corner in Westminster Abbey.
 There are societies in many parts of the world dedicated to the enjoyment and promotion of his works.

 Biography from the Wikipedia article Lewis Carroll.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.